-The Evolution of Configuration Management: IaC vs GitOps
+The Evolution of Cloud Configuration Management: IaC vs GitOps

 Infrastructure as Code (IaC) was a big step for configuration management where the entire hardware was defined as code.
 IaC tools such as Terraform, Chef, Puppet, and Ansible played a key role in simplifying and scaling infrastructure management.
 They helped speed up infrastructure provisioning and reduced costs by improving resource utilization.

 Over the years, cloud-based platforms, and containers in particular, have revolutionized the way infrastructure is provisioned.
-With mainstream cloud adoption and Git becoming the prevailing version control system, GitOps has emerged as the latest turn in the evolution of configuration management.
+With mainstream cloud adoption and Git becoming the prevailing version control system, GitOps has emerged as the latest turn in the evolution of cloud configuration management.
 GitOps goes even further than IaC when it comes to describing everything as code.
-‘Everything’ here includes infrastructure, networking, data, and applications.
+‘Everything’ here includes cloud configuration tools, infrastructure, networking, data, and applications.